Summary

 Architecture

-ExecutionEngine: The physical executor; wraps tasks into std::future objects to run within the CPU thread pool or GPU streams.
+ExecutionEngine: wraps tasks into objects to run within the CPU thread pool or GPU streams.

-SystemRAM: manages the allocation and deallocation of memory (RAM) for tasks running on the CPU.
+SystemRAM: manages the allocation of memory on the CPU.